driving in Netherlands - Hero

 What are the legal requirements for driving in Holland?

-For example, trams always have right of way – cyclists and moped riders have the same rights as other drivers.
-There are also laws about sounding your horn in built-up areas (flashing of headlights is the usual alternative).
+If you’re cycling in Holland or are a moped rider, you have the same rights as other drivers.
+There are also laws about sounding your horn in built-up areas (flashing your headlights is the usual alternative).
+These are mainly urban considerations, and outside of the cities, the motorway system is excellent and completely toll-free.

-• Wearing seatbelts is a legal requirement
+• Wearing a seatbelt is a legal requirement.

-• It’s prohibited to drive with only sidelights at night
+• It’s prohibited to drive with only sidelights at night.

 Is there a speed limit in Holland?